Don't overlook the low-interest PLUS Loan. It's financial aid for parents!

 PLUS Loan Terms

-The federal government offers Direct PLUS loans through its Direct Loan Program.
-Direct PLUS loans have fixed interest rates, currently 7.9 percent.
-Loans first disbursed after March 1, 2013 have a loan fee of 4.2 percent, which is subtracted from the loan amount.
+The interest rate for federal PLUS loans is 6.31 percent for loans disbursed on or after July 1, 2016 through June 30, 2017.
+This rate is fixed for the life of the loan.
+The interest rate for PLUS loans is determined annually based on financial market conditions and will not exceed 10.5 percent.
+A 4.27 percent loan fee is subtracted from the loan amount.
 Payments may be postponed until six months after the student ceases to be enrolled in college at least half-time.
-Borrowers have from ten to twenty-five years to repay the loan.
+Borrowers have from 10 to 25 years to repay the loan.

 Note: Financial information provided on this site is of a general nature and may not apply to the student's situation.
 Contact a financial or tax advisor before acting on such information.